durag/Roblox-Group-Downloader/README.md

 ## Features
   - Auto-downloads a group's entire clothing catalog
-  - aves the exact shirt/pants name, as well as accounting for duplicate titles
+  - Saves the exact shirt/pants name, as well as accounting for duplicate titles by using number extensions
   - Saves to File titled "clothes"
   - Displays save output by filename